 - fights common cold and its symptoms

 - supports cellular health

 - can strengthen fingernails (topical use)

 The selenium and sulfur content in garlic helps boost blood circulation for optimal hair nourishment.
 Garlic cleanses hair follicles, fortifies them, and prevents clogging to control hair loss.
 Garlic helps to calm a troubled scalp and treats issues like dandruff.

 Garlic can regrow and strengthen existing hair, making it excellent for your hair.
-Raw garlic is rich in vitamin C, which is necessary for promoting healthy hair and boosts collagen production that can stimulate hair growth.
+Raw garlic is rich in vitamin C, which is necessary for promoting healthy hair, and boosts collagen production which can stimulate hair growth.
 Keratin can increase circulation and help prevent hair loss/ hair thinning, which allows your hair to grow stronger.

 If the smell of garlic on your hair worries you, let me put your mind at ease.
 You should always add other ingredients to reduce the smell of garlic and the possibility of skin irritations.
 You can also use as little garlic as you prefer because garlic is such a potent vegetable that a little goes a long way.

 Hair loss reversal with coconut oil and garlic